terraform-aws-modules/terraform-aws-vpc/UPGRADE-3.0.md

 See the [VPC endpoint sub-module](modules/vpc-endpoints) for the more information on the variables to utilize for VPC endpoints

-   - None

 3. Removed outputs:

    - `vpc_endpoint_*`

 4. Renamed outputs:

 VPC endpoint outputs are now provided via the VPC endpoint sub-module and can be accessed via lookups.
-See [`complete-vpc`](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/complete-vpc) for further examples of how to access VPC endpoint attributes from outputs.
+See [`complete-vpc`](https://github.com/terraform-aws-modules/terraform-aws-vpc/tree/master/examples/complete-vpc) for further examples of how to access VPC endpoint attributes from outputs

-   - None